Portuguese flag waving, symbolizing the changes under the Portugal Nationality Law Reform and its impact on citizenship eligibility in 2025.

 Arguably the most significant feature of the PS amendment is its comprehensive transitional protection for existing Golden Visa investors, residence permit holders, and those already in the process of obtaining citizenship.

-Article 5, Section 2 states that applicants who file for citizenship by June 30, 2026, under the current nationality law, will remain subject to the existing five-year residence requirement.
-This basically gives a one-sixth grandfathering period after the effective date of the law.
+Article 5, Section 2 provides transitional protection for current applicants.
+Those who file for citizenship by June 30, 2026, will remain subject to the existing five-year residence requirement.

 Article 5, Section 3 also protects residence permit holders, counting their prior residence toward naturalization if they apply by December 31, 2027.